marike/sample_app/README.md

 This is the Rails 3 sample_app from Michael Hartl's book, Ruby on Rails 3 Tutorial.
 I have been using Devise for authentication on many projects, but I wanted to learn how to do authentication in Rails 3 from scratch so here I am.
 Whenever I do a tutorial, I like to keep a record of important terminal commands to reference in future projects, and I usually use part of the README file for this purpose.

-* Note: So far, done through Chapter 8 with all passing tests.
-Uses haml instead of erb.
+* Note: Uses haml instead of erb.

-Chapter 3 - Start a new Rails 3 project
+Chapter 3 - Start sample_app, a new Rails 3
 ========================================
 * $ rails new sample_app -T
 * $ cd sample_app/